Mills College MFA :: Creative Writing Programs :: NewPages Guide

 Total credits required: 11 (MA, MFA in Poetry/Prose) or 12.5 (MFA in Book Arts and Creative Writing)

 Scholarships available: yes (see website)

 Core faculty: Elmaz Abinader, Diane Cady, Julie Chen, Ajuan Mance, Cornelia Nixon, Sarah Pollock, Patricia Powell, Stephen Ratcliffe, Kathryn Reiss, Kirsten Saxton, Ruth Saxton, Cynthia Scheinberg, Juliana Spahr, Thomas Strychacz, Kathleen Walkup

-Visiting faculty: Faith Adiele, Rebekah Edwards, Marc Bamuthi Joseph, Micheline Aharonian Marcom, Barbara Jane Reyes, Truong Tran
+Visiting faculty: David Buuck, Rebekah Edwards, Marisa Handler, Micheline Aharonian Marcom, Joyce Carol Oates, Achy Obejas, Barbara Jane Reyes, Truong Tran, Stephanie Young

 Recent visiting writers: Ann Carson, Guillermo Gómez-Peña, Eileen Myles, Achy Obejas, M. NourbeSe Philip, Ngũgĩ wa Thiong’o

-The MFA in Creative Writing, with genre emphasis in poetry, fiction, or creative nonfiction is designed to develop your growth as a writer and reader, enhance your awareness of the contemporary literary field, and highlight opportunities in publishing, teaching, and community work.
+The MFA in Creative Writing Program, with genre emphasis in poetry, fiction, or creative nonfiction is designed to develop your growth as a writer and reader, enhance your awareness of the contemporary literary field, and highlight opportunities in publishing, teaching, and community work.

-The MA in English and American literature is designed to help you develop your critical writing and scholarly research skills essential to a variety of professional paths.
+The MA in English and American Literature Program is designed to help you develop your critical writing and scholarly research skills essential to a variety of professional paths.

 For detailed program information and to learn more about Mills College, visit www.mills.edu/english or contact us at 510.430.2240.